-The project narrative must not exceed 15 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+For single-institution applications, the project narrative must not exceed nine (9) pages per senior investigator of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
-Merit reviewers will only consider the number of pages specified in the first sentence of this paragraph.
-This page limit does not apply to the Cover Page, Budget Page(s), Budget Justification, biographical material, publications and references, and appendices, each of which may have its own page limit defined later in this FOA.
+This page limit does not apply to the Cover Page(s), Budget Page(s), Budget Justification, biographical material, publications and references, and appendices, each of which may have its own page limit defined later in this FOA.